sreya711/projects/README.md

 # projects
-#contains the projects referred in the resume or cv.
+#contains the projects referred in the resume.